Octops/agones-broadcaster-http/README.md

 **Important**

-Only information from GameServers in a `Ready` state will be returned.
+Only information from GameServers in a `Scheduled, Ready or Allocated` state will be returned.

 The service returns `json` data in a non specific order.
 An example is shown below.
 ```json